richeyslr/bus-mall/README.md

 ## Lab 12 - Add a chart

+As a marketeer, I want to prevent users from seeing the same image in two subsequent iterations, so that they are not biased.
+As a marketing manager, I would like a visual representation of how many times a product was clicked so that I can visually analyze the results.

 Experiment with using Chart.js to implement a graph showing click data [Resources:](https://www.chartjs.org/docs/latest/samples/bar/stacked.html) Chart.js stacked bar chart example

-To do:
+TODO:

+- prevent same product from showing up in back to back selections WORKING
+- ensure correct number of votings rounds occur FIXING
-prevent same product from showing up in back to back selections make button appear after voting is done make button render totals data make totals data render in table form instead of list form style bar chart to better represent data consolidate while loop to check for dupes
+- make button appear after voting is done
+- make button render totals data
+- make totals data render in table form instead of list form FIXING
+- style bar chart to better represent data
+- stretch: let user choose how to view chart data